 Emmett and Miriam McCoy College of Business Administration

 Admission to the McCoy College of Business Administration is highly competitive.
-Students who wish to pursue a major in the McCoy College are required to meet admission standards more rigorous than those for non-business applicants.
+Freshman applicants who wish to pursue a major in the McCoy College are required to meet more rigorous admission standards than those for non-business applicants.
 Interested students will automatically be admitted when they:

-- Select a Business major as tehir a first-choice major
+- Select a Business major as their a first-choice major

 Other applicants who have received admission to Texas State will be considered through a competitive review process.